- Submitting the thesis

 Photocopying and printing

 Temporary thesis binding (fastback/thermal) is performed by the Guild Copy & Design Centre (Building 106B, next to the Tavern).
 They will not bind your thesis if your title page has not been approved.
-Copies of your thesis are first bound in temporary form and sent to the examiners.
-All copies are returned to the enrolling area following completion of this process.
+Copies of your thesis are first bound in temporary form and sent to the examiners (if required in lieu of an electronic copy).
+Annotated copies are returned to the enrolling area following completion of this process.

-Once your thesis has been approved, both master and doctoral candidates are required to present three copies to the Office of Research and Development for final binding.
+Once your thesis has been approved, both master and doctoral candidates are required to present two copies to the Office of Research and Development for final binding.

-Additional personal copies of the final bound thesis may be requested, but you should check with the Guild Copy & Design Centre or the Thesis Examinations Officer to confirm costs before requesting additional copies.
+Additional personal copies of the final bound thesis may be requested.
 Personal copies may also be leather bound and when ordering leather copies please state your preferred colour from samples held at the Guild Copy & Design Centre.

 Once your thesis has been passed, you are also required to submit a digital copy of the final version of the thesis in a format approved by the University Graduate Studies Committee in accordance with the Guidelines for the Submission of Digital Theses of Higher Degree by Research Students [.pdf - 35kB] (Rule 10: Degree of Doctor by Research and Rule 11: Degree of Master by Research, Section 11(k) and 18(b)).